 Heart failure - what to ask your doctor

-Your heart is a pump that moves fluids through your body.
-Heart failure is when fluids do not move well and build up in places in your body they should not be.
+Your heart is a pump that moves blood through your body.
+Heart failure occurs when blood does not move well and fluid builds up in places in your body that it shouldn't.
 Most often, fluid collects in your lungs and legs.
 Heart failure usually occurs because the muscles of your heart are weak.

 Below are some questions you may want to ask your doctor or nurse to help you take care of your heart failure.